PlayerData/Sharder/README.md

 While [Apartment](https://github.com/influitive/apartment) does handle dynamic connections, it doesn't allow different schema definitions for different databases.

 Inspired by Octopus' proxy model, Sharder defines an ActiveRecord adapter that proxies through to a child adapter.
-This allows us to (with few changes) have separate schemas for each of our database groups.
+This allows us to (with few changes) have separate schemas for each of our shard groups.
-However, Sharder configures child connections on demand without requiring prior knowledge of all shards, allowing us to create and destroy databases at run time.
+However, Sharder configures child connections on demand without requiring prior knowledge of all shards, allowing us to create and destroy shards at run time.

 Sharder is still in early stages of development, and will likely change significantly as we discover bugs and usability issues as we use it in our application.
 Use at your own risk!